 While it is important for almost all adults to engage in some type of estate planning, those in non-traditional relationships or with non-traditional families may face unique estate planning issues that require special expertise.
-Our attorney, Betty Raglin, is well-versed in planning for non-traditional families and the LGBTQ community.
+Our attorney, Betty Raglin, is well-versed in planning for non-traditional families and LGBTQ planning for the LGBTQ community.
 She has written a section in a Louisiana-specific legal publication on the topic and has presented continuing education to other attorneys on the topic.

 In addition to the usual issues faced when doing estate planning, those in non-traditional relationships may have property ownership issues that other couples do not.
 Since same-sex marriage was not recognized in Louisiana until the 2015 U.S. Supreme Court decision in Obergefell v.
 Hodges, many couples in non-traditional relationships have separate property that will be treated differently under Louisiana law than if the couple was married at the time the property was acquired.
 As a result, it may be necessary or desirable for married couples in non-traditional relationships to convert some or all of their separate property to community property subject to Louisiana’s community property regime that applies to determine the distribution of property at death.

-There may also be issues regarding retirement plans and other employee benefits that are payable at death, such as IRAs and 401(k)s, that will need special attention since it is likely that some of the assets in these retirment plans were earned before marriage.
+There may also be issues regarding retirement plans and other employee benefits that are payable at death, such as IRAs and 401(k)s, that will need special attention since it is likely that some of the assets in these retirement plans were earned before marriage.

 Since same-sex marriage is now allowed in Louisiana and by default all married couples in Louisiana are subject to the community property regime unless they opt out of it with a prenuptial agreement before marriage, those in same-sex relationships who are considering marriage may also want to consider the advisability of a prenuptial agreement.